griddynamics/Behavior-Analytic-Starter-Kit/Chapter 5.md

 ------------------------------
 Let’s summarize the main concepts of this starter kit:

-- Product recommendations is one of the most commonly used applications of behavior analytics algorithms.
+- Product recommendations is one of the most commonly used applications of behavioral analytics algorithms.
 - Product recommendations can be added to any existing web store using an approach similar to the one we used in this starter kit.
 - Recommendations are computed via a distributed Hadoop job by looking at the history of what people have purchased and finding products that are often bought together.
 - If you don’t have a real transaction log before you get started on the development of your recommendation algorithm, you may want to generate a synthetic log using a generator similar to one provided with the kit.